jmratwork/techanalysissecmanage-crcz/subcase_1b/README.md

 The training platform records course creation in `/var/log/training_platform/courses.log`.
 Trainee scan results are written to `/var/log/trainee/scans.log`, and the Cyber Range initialization log is at `/var/log/cyber_range/launch.log`.

+The trainee script performs an additional reconnaissance sweep with service and OS fingerprinting and deploys a Caldera `sandcat` agent to execute a demonstration operation.
+Instructors can verify successful runs by reviewing `/var/log/trainee/scans.log` for entries such as `Reconnaissance succeeded` and `Caldera operation completed`.

 ## Virtualization

 The cyber range is provisioned using Docker Compose.
 The `scripts/cyber_range_start.sh` helper launches or tears down the containerized environment: